NianNour/MaxHeap-Implementation-/README.md

 3- Giving  the program a value and then delete it from your heap.
 4- Printing your heap sorted.
 5- Merging 2 heaps together and making 1 maxheap.
-6- Finding k'th biigest number in your heap.
+6- Finding k'th bigest number in your heap.